ingydotnet/git-subrepo/ReadMe.md

 merged into the subdir.
 The subrepo history is not added to your repo history, but a commit is added that contains the reference information.
 This information is also stored in a special file called `<subdir>/.gitrepo`.
 The presence of this file indicates that the directory is a subrepo.
+The `clone` command also adds a new remote called `subrepo/<subdir>` and a remote branch called `subrepo/remote/<subdir>`.

-* `git subrepo pull <subdir> [-b <upstream-branch>]`
+* `git subrepo pull <subdir> [--<merge-strategy>] [-b <upstream-branch>]`

 Update the subdir with the latest remote changes.
 The subdir must be a subrepo (must contain a .gitrepo file).
 You can change the upstream branch to use with the '-b' flag.
+If you specify a merge-strategy like `--rebase` or `--ours`, the command will attempt to fetch, merge and integrate all in one step.
+If you want to merge yourself, run a `git subrepo checkout` first, merge yourself, then run `git subrepo pull <subdir>` (with no merge flag), and your branch will be integrated (pulled) into the mainline repo.

 * `git subrepo push <subdir> [--<merge-strategy>]`

-Extract out the commits made to a branch called subrepo/<subdir>, merge them with upstream, and push them back upstream.
-If you don't specify a merge-strategy, it means that you already ran a 'git subrepo checkout' (which created a branch) and you want to push it upstream.
-See the 'checkout' command below.
+Extract out the recent subrepo commits into to a branch called subrepo/<subdir>, merge them with upstream, and push them back upstream.
 Use the '-b' flag to push to a remote branch that is different than the one the subrepo is tracking.
+If you specify a merge-strategy like `--rebase` or `--ours`, the command will attempt to fetch, merge and push back all in one step.
+If you want to merge yourself, run a `git subrepo checkout` first, merge yourself, then run `git subrepo pull <subdir>` (with no merge flag), and your branch will be integrated (pulled) into the mainline repo.

 * `git subrepo checkout <subdir>`

 This command create a local branch called subrepo/<subrepo>, that contains all the subdir commit since the last pull.
 This is useful when a subrepo push or pull has failed.
-You can merge things by hand, then run a 'git subrepo push' command with the same branch name.
+You can merge things by hand, then run a 'git subrepo push' (or pull) command with the same branch name.

 * `git subrepo status [<subdir>]`